chrisgurney/obsidian-note-toolbar/README.md

   - Change or override these styles on mobile (i.e, phone and tablet)
   - Use any icon for the floating button or [nav bar](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Navigation-bar) (on mobile)
   - Or use the [Style Settings plugin](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Style-Settings-plugin-support) for even more options (colors, positioning, sizing, etc.)
-- [Commands](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Commands) to _completely_ toggle hiding of note properties, and to quickly access toolbar configuration
+- [Commands](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Commands) to _completely_ toggle hiding of note properties, to access toolbar settings, and to quickly access all of your tools with [Quick Tools](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Quick-Tools).
 - [Note Toolbar URIs](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Note-Toolbar-URIs) let you execute commands, focus on folders, open menus (within Note Toolbar Callouts), and open toolbar settings, from mostly anywhere within your notes
 - [Keyboard controls](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Accessibility) available via the _Note Toolbar: Focus_ command
 - Right-click toolbars to quickly change the position, or to access configuration